 The Bluford Unit School District strives to provide each student with the opportunity to acquire the very best education according to his or her needs and abilities.
 Upon leaving the Bluford School District, each student should have an employable skill and/or an adequate preparation for further training or education so that he or she may become a responsible, productive citizen.
+The school encourages not to buy a scholarship essay but write it on your own.
+It teaches students how to write grammatically correct.
 The school also attempts to develop in each student an understanding of and appreciation for our American heritage.

 In accordance with these goals, boys and girls are guided toward an understanding of and respect for the dignity and worth of the individuals, regardless of age, race, religion, sex, creed, national origin, sexual orientation, handicap, or economic status.
 In addition, the school attempts to foster interest and participation in the study and solution of community problems.
 The school also attempts to foster interest in national and international problems.

 The stimulation and development of ideals and the ability to think clearly, logically, and independently are essential to life in a democratic society.
 The Bluford Unit School District strives to use all possible resources, especially those of the community, to meet these goals.

 Each student is expected to develop self-discipline based on respect for others.
 The school assists in this development by reinforcing and rewarding independent responsible behavior.
 The Bluford Unit School District also assists in this development by providing the necessary guidance and direction to aid individual students as they become responsible citizens in a democratic society.